Detailed Guide on Various Types of Paper

 65# cardstock is suitable for items such as report covers, business cards, and postcards.
 It's sturdy yet not overly thick.

-For heavier needs, 80# and 100# cover stocks are better.
+For heavier types of paper, 80# and 100# cover stocks are better.
 They're thicker and firmer, ideal for high-quality book covers, fancy business cards, and invitation cards.
 The heaviest types, 120# weight and 12pt stocks.
 These are best for luxury items like high-end packaging and heavyweight business cards, where you need the most strength and a luxurious feel.

 The Importance of Texture: Enhancing Your Print's Feel